IvoOVerhoeven/ATCS_Practical1/README.md

 │   │       modules for taking text to proper input and back │   └── timing.py
 │           times the training runs
-├── InferSent_train.py
+├── Analysis.ipynb
+│   └── Jupyter notebook with the analysis and summary report ├── InferSent_train.py
 │   └── script for training
 ├── InferSent_SentEval.py